In which the failure happens long before the machine gets involved.

 When a colleague presents work confidently, I often have to work up a small courage to push back.
 There's a relationship to consider and tone to manage.
 Even when I see gaps, I'm calculating how to name them without sounding like I'm attacking the person.

-A few weeks after the six-page detour, I tried again with a similar task.
+A few weeks after a particularly expensive detour, I tried again with a similar task.
 This time I wrote out exactly what I needed before opening the tool.
 I named the question.
-I explained why it mattered and how I’d use the output.
-I listed what I didn’t want.
+I explained why it mattered and how I'd use the output.
+I listed what I didn't want.
 I broke the work into parts and asked for the first before the second.

 What struck me afterward wasn't the improvement in output.
 It was how rarely I bring that level of preparation to human collaboration.
 The same discipline that made the agent useful (clear outcomes, context supplied up front, work broken into checkable pieces, feedback arriving while the work is still in motion) is what makes delegation work anywhere.
 I know this.